Origin of the Goths: Interpretations

-While Heather envisages that the Gothic (or Germanic) elite avoided inter-marriage with other groups, excluding newcomers, other historians have envisaged quite different dynamics.
-Herwig Wolfram, in contrast, proposed that the strength of the Goths lay in the kingship mentioned by Tacitus.
-Kings with personal authority could decide questions of tribal membership quickly, and against tradition, making Gothic ethnicity attractive for warriors from other groups, and allowing the Goths to quickly gain in size and power.
+While Heather envisages that a Germanic elite of the early Goths avoided inter-marriage with other groups, excluding newcomers, other historians have envisaged quite different dynamics.
+Herwig Wolfram, for example, proposed that the strength of the Goths lay in their supposedly un-Germanic acceptance of kingship, which was specifically mentioned by Tacitus in the first century.
+According to this argumentation, kings with personal authority could decide questions of tribal membership quickly, and against tradition, making Gothic ethnicity attractive for warriors from other groups, and allowing the Goths to quickly gain in size and power.

-Heather's vision of small groups of early Gutones building-up military control of points along north-south a trade route has nevertheless been influential even among scholars critical of the "biological" largescale-migration aspect of his narrative.
+Heather's vision of small groups of early Gutones building-up military control of points along north-south a trade route has on the other hand been influential even among scholars critical of his argumentation for a largescale migration.
 While critical of Heather's proposals, Guy Halsall's version is as follows: